 This portable display is available from MPCA for use at events like county fairs and public meetings.
 Contact the MPCA to reserve it at 651-296-6300, 800-877-6300.

 Sample no-burn resolutions for county boards

-A few counties in Minnesota have formally banned garbage burning at the local level, passing a county board resolution stating garbage service is reasonably available to all residents and making onsite disposal illegal for county residents.
-Enforcing laws against burning is easier for regulatory officials such as police, forest, or conservation officers when all burning of municipal solid waste in a county is banned.
+A few counties in Minnesota have formally banned garbage burning at the local level, where garbage service is reasonably available to all residents.
+Enforcing laws against burning is easier for police and other enforcement officers when all burning of municipal solid waste is banned.

 This sample resolution is an actual county resolution that bans all burning and burial of garbage.
 It is only intended as an example; modification would be needed.